 Since taking the helm as chief executive of Browns in 2015 and then transitioning to chair in 2021, Holli Rogers has quadrupled the business while bringing it modern relevancy through a complete branding and e-commerce reboot.
 This has included the opening of a high-tech Shoreditch store and a strategy upgrade to make Browns “the coolest boutique in the world,” by seamlessly integrating fashion and technology.
 In 2019, Rogers was also appointed chief brand officer of Farfetch.

-Rogers began her career at Neiman Marcus’ buying programme, working on the shop floor selling accessories.
+Rogers began her career on Neiman Marcus’ buying programme, working on the shop floor selling accessories.
 She then moved to Chanel in wholesale sales for ready-to-wear.
-In 2003 she relocated to London and joined Net-a-Porter as assistant retail director, rising the ranks to become fashion editor of the booming e-commerce site in 2011.
+In 2003, she relocated to London and joined Net-a-Porter as assistant retail director, rising the ranks to become fashion editor of the booming e-commerce site in 2011.
 After years of travel and long hours, she scheduled a year-long sabbatical for 2014.

 During her time off, Farfetch chief executive José Neves approached her to take the helm of Browns, which Farfetch bought in 2015.
-Despite having little experience in physical retail, Rogers took on the project of revamping its strategy, which included opening a new Browns East store in East London, using data and technology to integrate the e-commerce experience with brick-and-mortar as the first phase of Farfetch’s “Store of the Future” concept.
+Despite having little experience in physical retail, Rogers took on the project of revamping its strategy, which included opening a new Browns store in East London, using data and technology to integrate the e-commerce experience with brick-and-mortar as the first phase of Farfetch’s “Store of the Future” concept.
 Browns East is also complete with an in-store café, an art gallery and flexible fixtures, allowing it to reformat every three weeks and rotate its brand selection.

 Rogers has a degree in fashion merchandising from the University of North Texas.